syncfusion-content/windowsforms-docs/WindowsForms/CommandBar/Getting-Started.md

 {% highlight VB %}

-' Create an instance of XPToolbar
+' Create an instance of XPToolBar

 Dim xpToolBar1 As New XPToolBar()